bunyan-logger/bunyan_core/README.md

 * `pid_file_name:`

-   If the log device is a file on disk, and if this option is set to the name of a pid file, the operating system pid of the writer will be stored in the pid file.
+   If the log device is a file on disk, and if this option is set to the name of a pid file, the operating system pid (not the Erland pid) of the writer will be stored in the pid file.
 This allows utilities such as [logrotate][1] to send a USR1 signal to the writer, which will cause the writer to close and reopen the log file.

 * `runtime_log_level:` _:debug_, _:info_, _:warn_, or _:error_